barseghyanartur/django-fobi/docs/index.rst

 into JSON format and import the exported forms again.
 It's preferable that you run both instances on the same versions of `django-fobi`, otherwise imports might break (although it might just work).
-There are two scenarios to deal with missing plugin errors, which you have some control of.
+There are two scenarios to deal with missing plugin errors, which you have don't yet have full control of.
 If both instances have the same set of form element and form handler plugins imports should go smoothly.
 It is though possible to make an import ignoring missing form element and form handler plugins.
-You would get an appropriate notice about that.
+You would get an appropriate notice about that, but import will continue leaving the broken plugin data out.

 Available translations
 ======================